 Nature and the environment are very important to us at The Chalet and are fundamental to how we run our business and the experience we aim to offer you.

 We are in a seaside location which strongly flavours your stay – there is nothing to beat a day at the beach and it’s why most of you visit after all – but we are also in a rural setting.
 We see this as a huge bonus to our seaside location.
 We try to integrate a taste of the natural world into The Chalet for your added enjoyment, and it is also an opportunity for us to help protect the environment.

 Plastic Free Being by the coast, this is particularly pertinent issue for us.
 Plastic waste is sadly all too obvious to us along the North Devon coast.
 Croyde, and the other main beaches, are regularly cleaned, but washed-up plastic is easy to find in places slightly more off-the-beaten-path.

 We are proud to be working with the charities Plastic Free North Devon and Surfers Against Sewage to reduce The Chalet’s plastic footprint and achieve Plastic-Free Status.
-This is focussed mainly (but not exclusively) on single-use plastics, for example: no more cling-film over your cream-tea scones (instead we use a lace tent!); biodegradable bags in your waste bins; re-fillable glass soap dispensers for your hand soap and washing-up liquid, paper cotton buds etc. We have recently switched to more environmentally-friendly cleaning products which are low-toxin and come in recycled-plastic bottles.
-As other products become available will be introducing them where possible.
+This is focussed mainly (but not exclusively) on single-use plastics which we have tried to replace with more sustainable options where possible, for example: no more cling-film over your cream-tea scones (instead we use a lace tent!); biodegradable bags in your waste bins; re-fillable soap dispensers for your hand soap and washing-up liquid, paper cotton buds etc. As other products become available will be introducing them where possible.

 As things in The Chalet are renewed we will be replacing them with plastic-free alternatives where that is viable.
 For example, we will be replacing bedding with 100% cotton sheets – which are much more comfortable anyway!
 Most of our sheets are 100% cotton already, but we’re not quite there yet with all of them.